brycewray/hugo-site/content/posts/2019/07/lessons-learned.md

 {{% disclaimer %}}

 Before I delve into today's clambake, I must extend my hearty thanks to the [Hugo](https://gohugo.io) community for its friendly reaction to my [last post](/posts/2019/07/why-staying-with-hugo/), which concerned my abortive and, ultimately, wrong-headed attempt to migrate this site from Hugo to [Gatsby](https://www.gatsbyjs.org).
-The day after I published the post, the [Hugo Twitter account](https://twitter.com/gohugoio) retweeted my announcement of the post, provoking a big spike in readership[^NetlifyAnalytics]---and quite a few retweets and friendly tweets from Hugo aficionados.
+The day after I published the post, the [Hugo Twitter account](https://twitter.com/gohugoio) retweeted my announcement of the post, provoking a big spike in readership[^NetlifyAnalytics] --- and quite a few retweets and friendly tweets from Hugo aficionados.

 [^NetlifyAnalytics]: I'd just dumped both Google Analytics and a much lesser-known competitor for the brand-new [Netlify Analytics](https://netlify.com/products/analytics), and it was really cool to watch the data come in on this new, tracking code-free platform.